How to Patent an Improvement on an Existing Product

 In an ideal situation, your invention will not only bring in a premium but encourage others to view your invention as a much better idea than what they currently use.
 Also, consider the market.
 If your invention has little marketability, this means fewer resources.
 You might not get the exposure and money for an invention like that.
 You're spending quite a bit of money on your patented invention, and if you're wrong about the market, you cannot get that money back.

 If you need help learning how to patent an improvement on an existing product, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.